 When you choose new flooring for your organization, you’re choosing a product that employees, patients, students and visitors will use, day-in and day-out, for years to come.
 Your choice of flooring will have a huge impact on the design and feel of the environment, the comfort of its users, and even their health and wellness.
-Today, we’re looking at five important ways carpet tiles affect health and wellness.
+Today, we’re looking at five important ways commercial carpet tiles affect health and wellness.

 1) Indoor Air Quality

 Indoor air quality is a huge concern for schools, offices and hospitals alike – and carpet tiles have an important role to play in improving air quality.

 Carpet is able to trap airborne irritants and allergens within its fibers, keeping them out of the breathing zone until they can be removed by vacuuming.
 Without fibers to capture breathable particulates, the breathing zone over hard surface products contains almost nine times as many breathable particulates as those found over a carpeted area.
 When it comes time to clean, it’s harder to remove these particulates: as mopping often serves to spread allergens around the floor, instead of extracting them.